It’s everyone’s favorite time of the year - tax season.

 If you deducted certain medical payments that were then covered by your settlement, you will need to claim that portion of your settlement as “other income” on line 21 of Form 1040, Schedule 1.
 The IRS has a special form and specific instructions to help you.
 The report is called Recoveries in Publication 525, and you can find instructions on how to calculate the amount of money you need to report in the publication.

-Emotional distress and mental anguish also follow the same rules.
-If you received any proceeds or settlement for emotional distress or mental anguish which was a result from a personal physical injury or sickness case, the settlement proceeds are treated in the same way as the injury and sickness proceeds described above and are not taxable.
+Damages you receive for emotional distress and mental anguish also follow the same rules.
+If you received any proceeds or settlement for emotional distress or mental anguish that was a result of a personal physical injury or sickness case, the settlement proceeds are treated in the same way as the injury and sickness proceeds described above, so they are not taxable.

 If you were compensated for emotional distress or mental anguish that did NOT originate from a physical injury or sickness, you then must claim the settlement as income to the IRS.
-The amount you need to report is reduced by two factors, however.
-You can reduce the amount you claim as income by the amount you had to pay for medical expenses (as long as you haven’t already claimed them), and by any amount that was previously deducted for medical expenses as long as you were not provided a tax benefit.
+However, the amount you need to report is reduced by two factors.
+You can reduce the amount you claim as income by 1) the amount you had to pay for medical expenses (as long as you haven’t already claimed them), and 2) by any amount that was previously deducted for medical expenses as long as you were not provided a tax benefit.

 The net taxable amount of your emotional distress or mental anguish should be reported as “Other Income” on line 21 of Form 1040, Schedule 1, according to the IRS.